 Our partnership with Dr Farrimond found there was a variety of different types of 'gassiness' in popular beer brands, from the CO2 per pint, the pressure in a can or bottle and finally an effervescence rating.
-To counter some of the common side-effects, Dr Farrimond has advised that all beers should be consumer cold - as they will be less fizzy.
-This is because gas bubbles form more readily at lower tempratures.
+To counter some of the common side-effects, Dr Farrimond has advised that all beers should be consumed cold - as they will be less fizzy.
+This is because gas bubbles form more readily at lower temperatures.

 For all experiments, multiple samples of 31 popular beer brands (including lagers and craft ales) were purchased from a leading supermarket.
 They were then stored without moving for 48 hours before testing at a temperature of 21 degrees.

 To quantify the 'gassiness' of beer, a specialist gauge fitted with a can/lid piercing adaptor was used.
 This tool allows for pressure within a sealed can to be measured without opening the container, acting like a tyre pressure gauge.
 The tool's metal needle pierces the lid while forming a tight seal with a rubber ferrule, and the pressure within the 'headspace' is recorded.
-Preliminary testing of one brand (Stella Artois) in cans and bottles was udnertaken and showed that there was negligible pressure differences between the containers.
+Preliminary testing of one brand (Stella Artois) in cans and bottles was undertaken and showed that there was negligible pressure differences between the containers.
 Thus, beer bottles and cans can be tested fairly alongside one another.

 If your appetite has been whetted for a can of something delicious, head to our guide to supermarket craft beer offers and you'll find the best places to go for a can of BrewDog, Fourpure, Sierra Nevada and many more.
 Meanwhile, our bars and pubs vouchers will ensure your next pint is poured and supped for less.